dmitrytokarev/docker-security-scanner/README.md

 ### options

+To use an ENVIRONMENT VARIABLE you need to add the variables to your Codefresh Pipeline and also to your codefresh.yaml.

+Example `codefresh.yml` build is below with required ENVIRONMENT VARIABLES in place.

 | ENVIRONMENT VARIABLE | SCRIPT ARGUMENT | DEFAULT | TYPE | REQUIRED | DESCRIPTION |
 |----------------------------|--------------------------------------|----------|---------|----------|---------------------------------------------------------------------------------------------------------------------------------|
 | TL_CONSOLE_HOSTNAME | [ -C, --tl_console_hostname ] | null | string | Yes | hostname/ip |